Home

 A comparison of Trezor Safe 3 and Ledger Nano S Plus cold wallets on a desk with crypto coins

-One comment pointed out, "Security difference for normal users is basically negligible."
-Ultimately, it comes down to personal preference and usability.
+One user pointed out, "The security difference for normal users is basically negligible."

-• Cold wallets are recommended once holdings exceed $1,000, with one user saying, "Get a cold wallet once you hit $1,000โ€”no one wants to lose that much."
+• Threshold for Cold Wallets: Wallets are often recommended once holdings exceed $1,000.
+A user asserted, "Get a cold wallet once you hit $1,000โ€”no one wants to lose that much."

-• โ–ณ $1,000: Many believe this is the minimum threshold for a cold wallet.
+• โ–ณ $1,000: Common consensus for minimum investment in a cold wallet.

 • โ€ป "Test the wallet with a small amount first so you donโ€™t panic later."